-- They are a tool to help academic advisors, career counselors, and Accessibility Resources counselors guide the discussion of choosing program of study with students who are unsure if it is a good fit for them. - They address potential safety concerns. - It is a proactive approach. - They may prevent enrollment of a student who is not otherwise qualified to complete a program. - They may prevent and/or avoid disability discrimination claims. - They benefit to students specifically. - Students can make an informed decision whether to apply/declare a program based on interest and ability. - They facilitate self-reporting disabilities. - They open door to discussing accommodations.
+- They are a tool to help academic advisors, career counselors, and Accessibility Resources counselors guide the discussion of choosing program of study with students who are unsure if it is a good fit for them. - They address potential safety concerns. - It is a proactive approach. - They may prevent enrollment of someone who is not otherwise qualified to complete a program. - They may prevent and/or avoid disability discrimination claims. - They benefit students specifically. - You can make an informed decision whether to apply/declare a program based on interest and ability. - They facilitate self-reporting disabilities. - They open the door to discussing accommodations.